 VMware licenses Tanzu as an annual subscription when running on premises.
 Subscriptions are available for one or three years, and are billed on a per-core basis.

 Red Hat markets its OpenShift Container Platform as an enterprise-grade foundation for building containerized applications.

-Red Hat takes a defense in depth approach to container security, with an emphasis on managing security for the entire software supply chain.
+Red Hat takes a defense-in-depth approach to container security, with an emphasis on managing security for the entire software supply chain.
 To accomplish this, Red Hat seeks first to control content sources and then to defend against attacks in all layers of the platform.
-Red Hat has created APIs that allow security providers to augment the existing security services.
+Red Hat has created APIs that enable security providers to augment the existing security services.

 Red Hat built its OpenShift Container Platform to enable machine learning workloads.
 Additionally, Red Hat's Decision Manager can capitalize on this ability by intertwining machine learning models with conventional decision models.